Security, Apache Kafka, Architecture

 In a streaming system, authentication happens at multiple layers.
 Client authentication to brokers is the first gate, but it's not the only one.

 Mutual TLS (mTLS) provides service-to-service authentication where both parties present certificates.
 Kafka clients authenticate to brokers, and brokers authenticate to each other.
 Certificate-based authentication is stronger than passwords and integrates naturally with service identity platforms.
+With Kafka 4.0's KRaft mode, certificate management becomes more streamlined as the removal of ZooKeeper eliminates an additional security surface to manage.

 Service mesh integration layers authentication onto the network itself.
 Tools like Istio or Linkerd automatically handle mTLS between services, verify identities, and enforce policies.
-The streaming platform doesn't need to implement all authentication logic—it delegates to the mesh.
+The streaming platform doesn't need to implement all authentication logic, it delegates to the mesh.

 Workload identity ties authentication to the workload, not the host.
 A Kubernetes pod gets a unique identity regardless of which node it runs on.
 Credentials rotate automatically.
 Identity follows the workload through the infrastructure lifecycle.